marinamm-1702/SURFER/README.md

 The data contained in folder `scenarios/RCP/` is based on the RCP databased hosted by IIASA Energy Program at https://tntcat.iiasa.ac.at/RcpDb
 ### ZECMIP results
 The data contained in folder `ZECMIP_data/` is freely available and has been downloaded from http://terra.seos.uvic.ca/ZECMIP/index.html
+### Data not in the repository
+In the paper, SURFER's output is contrasted to results from other references.
+That data can be found by following the references or by private communication with the authors of those references.